By Tracy Hanes

 Jackson also recently had to let subcontractors go who weren’t adhering to the policies outlined in his company’s subcontractor agreement.
 They weren’t doing the work properly and after they were approached, they starting not showing up, says Jackson, who also learned those subs hadn’t been paying their workers.
 “The lack of integrity in this industry is phenomenal at times,” he says.

-Jackson’s project manager Cory Norris alerts him if he thinks a sub isn’t doing what’s required and Jackson decides on the course of action.
+Jackson’s project manager Cory Norris alerts him if he thinks a sub isn’t doing what’s required.
+Then Jackson decides on the course of action.
 If he has let a subcontractor go, the client is informed and told that it may take three or four days to get someone else in.

 “Most clients are relieved and thankful that we are looking after their best interests,” Jackson says.
 “I usually give subs a couple of chances, as they may have worker issues of their own.
 Strike 3 and they are out, unless Strike 1 was so severe we can’t keep them on.
-I have been doing this for so long, I tend to have a feel for a person and know how they operate.”
+I have been doing this for so long that I tend to have good instincts and a feel for a person and how they will operate.”

 Jackson says he usually knows by the third job if a subcontractor is going to work out.
 “With the first job, they are trying to impress us, so do their best.
 On the second job, a few flaws may show up.
 By the third job, they’ve straightened out or gotten worse.”

-Finding a replacement quickly isn’t always easy and Jackson says at times, his staff will step in, clean up and keep things moving until he can find a replacement.
-He says while it’s a headache, it’s important not to keep subs that aren’t doing the job, as the renovator’s role is to protect the client and the substantial investment they’ve made.
+Finding a replacement quickly isn’t always easy.
+At times Jackson’s staff will step in, clean up and keep things moving until he can find a replacement.
+Although it can be a headache, it’s important not to keep subs on that aren’t doing the job.
+It’s the renovator’s role is to protect the client and the substantial investment they’ve made in their home renovation.